top of page

 About Me

-"Pam" directed and written by Luke was selected onto Omeleto which has received over half million views.
-He wrote and edited, "The First Day of Being Black," won a Jury Award at the student DGA Award and a show he wrote and produced, "Provenance," won Best Drama at the College Television Awards and was selected into SeriesFest.
+He wrote and edited The First Day of Being Black, which won a Jury Award at the Student DGA Awards.
+His series Provenance, which he wrote and produced, won Best Drama at the College Television Awards and was selected for SeriesFest.

 Work